 Preston (Campus code: U)

-One of the following:
+One from the following:

-One of the following:
+One from the following:

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry:

-For information on possible changes to course information, see our Important Information.
+For information on possible changes to course information, see our Essential and Important Course Information.

 *Tuition Fees are per year unless otherwise stated.

-For 2017/18 fees please refer to our fees page.
+For 2019/20 fees please refer to our fees page.